siamakrp/CQmvc/README.md

 			echo "$x<br />";
 	}
     }

-In the postTest Action, we define post parameters as Action's Arguments And should hint him what are the expected types.
+In the postTest Action, we define post parameters as Action's Arguments And should hint him what the expected types are.

 Also its a good practice to bring default values for every Arguments.